 If you have a contract with DS, please contact them IMMEDIATELY to schedule your exam there.

-Please work through all the True/False-with-justification problems at the end of Chapters 5 & 6 before the exam.
+Please work through the problems at the end of Chapters 5 & 6 before the exam.

 Please remember: you are allowed one 8.5" x 11" sheet of notes (both sides, in your own handwriting) for the final exam; calculators and the textbook are not allowed; and you should bring your student ID (UCard).Grading